voucherifyio/voucherify-java-sdk/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/rspective/voucherify-java-sdk.

 ## Changelog
+* 2017-09-19 - 5.1.2 - Fix creating VoucherifyError from Retrofit errors, fix typo in RedeemVoucherBuilder.
 * 2017-08-21 - 5.1.1 - Added metadata to VoucherValidationResponse.
 * 2017-08-21 - 5.1.0 - Added metadata to VoucherValidation.
 * 2017-08-18 - 5.0.1 - Fix for retrofit response body mapping.